 The longer 26-inch roller is fantastic for large areas, like your back and spine.
 This is a wonderful foam roller for myofascial release, but it is a hard foam roller.
 If you are a beginner, you may want to try the GRID or Prosource roller to get started.

-- Patented textured foam roller with extra-firm, high-profiled nodules that go deep into connective tissue to treat sore muscles
+- Unlike traditional foam rollers, the CARBON's extra firm and high-profiled nodules go deep into connective tissue to treat sore muscles that hinder mobility

 - Flat surface between the high-profiled nodules provides room for soft tissue displacement and manipulation enhancing the flow of nutrients

-- Use before and after physical activity for maximum results; recommended for advanced foam rolling of very dense muscle tissue
+- For maximum results, use the CARBON Roller before and after physical activity; recommended for experienced users with very dense muscle tissue

-- 13-inch foam roller measures 13 inches x 5.5 inches and weighs 1.9 pounds, ideal for working specific muscles; manufacturers one-year limited warranty
+- Measures 13 inches x 55 inches and weighs 19 pounds; backed by one-year limited warranty

 RumbleRoller is a classic foam roller that has been around for many years.
 Don’t let the look of this roller fool you, it looks kind of treacherous.
 The surface is designed with bumps that are firm yet flexible.